How much do book indexing services cost?

 First reading

 The process of book indexing begins with the foundational step of the first reading.
-In book indexing services, the first reading is the bedrock upon which the entire indexing endeavour rests.
-It involves comprehending the content and identifying key terms, phrases and ideas that warrant inclusion in the index.
+In book indexing services, the first reading involves comprehending the content and identifying key terms, phrases and ideas that warrant inclusion in the index.
 This phase demands an indexer’s keen analytical skills to pinpoint significant concepts readers might seek.
 Through the first reading, indexers gain insights into the book’s structure, aiding in creating a well-organised index that aligns with the flow of the content.
-This process is integral to providing an enhanced reading experience for users of the index, guiding them precisely to the information they seek.
+In sum, this process is integral to providing an enhanced reading experience for users of the index, guiding them precisely to the information they seek.

 Terms and locators selection

-In the context of book indexing services, the careful curation of terms and locators is more than a mechanical task; it is an art that requires a profound understanding of the book’s subject matter.
+In the context of book indexing services, the careful curation of terms and locators is more than a mechanical task.
+It requires a profound understanding of the book’s subject matter.
 Indexers must discern which words encapsulate themes, ideas and information, reflecting the book’s essence.
-By adeptly selecting terms and pairing them with accurate locators (which are usually page numbers), professional indexers create an index that becomes an invaluable guide for readers seeking specific information.
+By selecting terms and pairing them with accurate locators (usually page numbers), indexers create an index that becomes an invaluable guide for readers.

 Entries arrangement